 Recent Modernes C++ blog posts explain how to avoid concurrency bugs in multithreaded C++ systems by using Latches, Semaphores, and Barriers and Atomic Smart Pointers.

-These practices are important because if one does not pay careful attention to thread locking and memory access, there's a risk of introducing new failure modes (e.g. nondeterministic behavior, race conditions, etc.), which can make the application very difficult to debug.
+These practices are important because if one does not pay careful attention to thread locking and memory access, there's a risk of introducing new failure modes (e.g. nondeterministic behaviour, race conditions, etc.), which can make the application very difficult to debug.

 In this article, we will take a closer look at concurrency bugs and explain how Time Travel Debugging (a.k.a. reverse debugging) can be used to resolve them more quickly.

 Concurrency bugs are nondeterministic defects that arise when the execution of a thread disrupts the behaviour of other threads running at the same time.

 Nondeterministic factors such as thread-switching or external data can affect the order or timing of thread execution, resulting in unpredictable application behaviour such as miscalculations, crashes, or hangs.
 Below are a few concurrency defect examples.

 If the execution of Thread 1 below is interrupted by Thread 2 immediately after passing the if test, then Thread 1 will crash with a memory access violation.